-The extended cuff of the Klein Tools hand gloves for electricians helps to put on or off them quite easily and breathable spandex material is quite comfortable to wear them for long hours.
-For added durability and slip resistance, the palm and finger areas use a special material which helps the electrician to pull wire or cable without losing grip.
+The extended cuff of the Klein Tools hand gloves for electricians helps to put on or off them quite easily and breathable spandex material is quite comfortable to wear for long hours.
+For added durability and slip resistance, the palm and finger areas use a special material that helps the electrician to pull wire or cable without losing grip.
 The base of the thumb and index finger are reinforced.

 - Flexible because of spandex.

 - No voltage rating.